snimu/blog/contents/modded-nanogpt-x0/article.md

 ### Learned lambdas with multiple added embeddings

-For the sake of completeness, let's look at the lambdas over the layers at the end of training, for different numbers of added embeddings at the input (all with three total value embeddings still).
+Let's look at the lambdas over the layers at the end of training, for different numbers of added embeddings at the input (all with three total value embeddings still).
 I forgot to save the activation norms unfortunately, so the scale of x isn't accurate (it's effectively rising over the layers).
 All the embeddings have the same norm though (because they were actively normed), so their relative lambdas are very meaningful.

 Here are the lambdas for two additional embeddings: